The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

-Next, we show that it is possible to choose an initial width and grid arrangement to guarantee that each point in $A^r \setminus B^r$ corresponds to a box in the interior of some region $A_i$.
+Next, we show that a well-chosen initial width and grid arrangement can guarantee that, for every iteration $r$, each point in $A^r \setminus B^r$ corresponds to a box in the interior of some region $A_i$.